riascho/code-analyzer/.github/ISSUE_TEMPLATE/node-submission-code-analysis.md

 ## Analysis Request

-@claude Please perform comprehensive N8N Node security and compliance analysis with the following requirements:
+@claude Please perform comprehensive N8N Node security and compliance analysis.
+Both repositories have been provided locally:

+- directory `./cloned-repo` contains the target repository to be analyzed
+- directory `n8n-nodes-starter/` to be used as the baseline repository to compare against

+Consider the following requirements for your analysis:

 ### 🔒 Security & Malicious Code Detection